dkassybayeva/neuropixels_preprocessing/README.md

 6) Open anaconda powershell, and change directory to the Kilosort (KS) output directory

-7) Start the phy anaconda environment (conda activate phy2)
+7) Start the phy anaconda environment (e.g., conda activate phy)

 8) Start phy for clustering (phy template-gui params.py)

 9) Cluster manually

 	a) Keyboard shortcuts to remember: alt + g labels a spike as good, alt + m labels it as bad, and :merge merges together all the selected clusters.
+In FeatureView, CTRL+LeftClick to encircle points and then press K to split them.

 	b) We prefilter with the following stats: fr > 0.5 & Amplitude > 700 & KSLabel == ‘good’ & ISIv < 3